Douglas Freshfield: Personal

 Freshfield married Augusta Charlotte Ritchie (1847-1911) on 27 November 1869.
 She was the daughter of William Ritchie and the sister of Sir Richmond Ritchie.
 They had four daughters and a son, Henry Douglas Freshfield, who died aged fourteen in 1891.
 The family loss was the occasion of a memorial gift for the people of Forest Row in the form of a building to be used as a parochial hall and institute.

 The first Freshfield Hall was very short-lived, for it was burnt down on 14 February 1895.
 Douglas Freshfield and his wife wasted no time in having it rebuilt and it reopened on 17 November 1895.
 At the reopening Freshfield expressed the wishes of his wife and himself when he hoped the hall would be used by all classes of parishioners, and that it would keep alive the memory of its original founder.

-Freshfield became a friend of Violet Needham, a near neighbour at Forest Row.
-Cultivated and cultured as well as adventurous, Freshfield and Charles Needham have been seen in many Violet Needham heroes.
+Freshfield became friends with Violet Needham, a nearby neighbor in Forest Row.
+Cultured, adventurous, and well-educated, Freshfield and Charles Needham are believed to have inspired many of the heroes in Violet Needham’s works.

 Freshfield died at Wych Cross Place, Forest Row, Sussex.
 He is buried at Brookwood Cemetery in front of the memorial to his son Henry Douglas Freshfield (1877-1891), which was carved by Edward Onslow Ford.
 This memorial consists of a pediment displaying a relief of Apollo in his chariot below which is a bas-relief group of two naked putti with inverted torches, emblems of death, above which is a profile portrait of the young Henry Freshfield wearing an Eton collar.
 The monument has been Grade II listed since 2004.